 Aortic coarctation is a congenital heart defect, which means it is present at birth.
 It occurs because of a problem with the development of the aorta while the fetus in the womb.

-Factors that increase your chances of having aortic coarctation include:
+Men are at increased risk.
+Other factors that increase your chances of having aortic coarctation include:

 - Turner’s syndrome